DreamingCoders/BPRTrade/README.md

-# BPRTrade
+# Bricked Trade
-An advanced API tool for BrickPlanet Rewritten
+An advanced API tool for Bricked
+This can be used for other things as well, but mostly for the trading aspects.